Ecco the Dolphin: Ecco Jr.

-Released in 1995, this title was intended as edutainment and lacked the sophistication and difficulty of the previous two titles in series.
+Released in 1995, this title was intended as edutainment and was less difficult than the previous two titles in series.
+Edutainment refers to educational entertainment where media is intended to teach and make learning more enjoyable for younger viewers.
+Ecco Jr. demonstrates this through introducing players to echolocation as well as an introduction to marine life animals.

+Ed Annuziata created this game specifically for his daughter and anyone who wanted to enjoy a game not filled with violence.
+Different from the other games in the series, this game does not have enemies and does not include weapons.
+Additionally, the puzzles players complete throughout the game are less challenging and have lower complexity making it a more simplified and accessible gameplay style.
+The Entertainment Software Ratings board (ESRB) rated Ecco Jr. as “E for everyone.”
+Ecco Jr. also includes a “Parent’s Menu” where guardians can decide the difficulty or select the level.

+Unlike other games in the series, the player can switch between two other marine animals in addition to Ecco.
 When Ecco and his friends find out Big Blue, a wise and famous whale, is nearby, they must do favors and break crystals in order to pass the stage and find him.

+The last level of Ecco Jr. is titled The Endless Sea.
+Singing to Big Blue will cause the whale to ascend toward the surface.
+After enough attempts, Big Blue will reach the top of the water and blow out of its blowhole.
+This signals the completion of the level and triggers the end of the game.

 Ecco Jr. and the Great Ocean Treasure Hunt

 Released in 1995, an edutainment game similar to Ecco Jr. on the Sega Genesis, this title was released on the Sega Pico.
-In this game, Ecco and his friends explore the ocean and the ruins that lie within to find various treasures.
+In this game, Ecco and his pals explore the ocean and the ruins that lie within to find various treasures.
 This game distinguishes itself by utilizing stylus control for the gameplay.

 Ecco the Dolphin: Defender of the Future

 Released in 2000 for the Dreamcast and later ported to PlayStation 2, this title re-envisions the Ecco mythos in a new Earth with a new premise.